 An Article from the Village Connector, written by Tammy Bowers:

 Paws for Purple Heart lend support to their fellow Veterans…in companionship, lifelong friendships and Hearts of Gold…

-Founded in 2006 as a program of California’s Bergin University for Canine Studies, Paws for Purple Hearts has operated its intensive training programs at four locations throughout the United States: Palo Alto/Menlo Park VA Medical Center (California), Walter Reed National Military Medical Center (Bethesda, Maryland), the National Intrepid Center of Excellence (Bethesda, Maryland), and Fort Belvoir (Virginia).
+Founded in 2006 as a program of California’s Bergin College of Canine Studies, Paws for Purple Hearts has operated its intensive training programs at four locations throughout the United States: Palo Alto/Menlo Park VA Medical Center (California), Walter Reed National Military Medical Center (Bethesda, Maryland), the National Intrepid Center of Excellence (Bethesda, Maryland), and Fort Belvoir (Virginia).

 For those men and women suffering from PTSD, the very process of training the puppies results in therapeutic benefits which can include:

 - greater sociability and a more positive outlook a mission-driven focus and renewed sense of purpose.

 To those with combat disabilities, receiving a fully-trained service dog means having a new steadfast companion and a true partner in their recovery.
 It also translates to greater independence, as PPH dogs help out by performing tasks like picking up dropped items, tugging open and closing doors, and switching on lights.
 And the dogs?
 They benefit from loving homes and the positive reinforcement received for playing such important roles in the well-being of their owners.
 The Paws for Purple Hearts program embodies our motto: Veterans helping Veterans.

 For additional information and how you can lend support or financial assistance be sure to contact Robert W. Porter – Executive Director & CEO – Paws for Purple Hearts – 202.681.9575 – www.pawsforpurplehearts.org